tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 | undefined       |
 | symbol          |

-You have already seen the number and the string types.
-The ones we will be discussing will be the `boolean`, `null`, and `undefined`.
+We have already seen the `number` and the `string` types.
+The ones we will be discussing here are the `boolean`, `null`, and `undefined`.
 A boolean type can be one of two values, `true` or `false`.
 The null type represents a value that is deliberately empty.
-Undefined as a type represents a state of when a variable is created, but it is not assigned a value.
+Undefined as a type represents a state where a variable is created, but it is not assigned a value.
+A function also returns `undefined` if another value is not returned.
+We will touch on functions in the next chapter.

 ```ts
 // Boolean